datastaxdevs/workshop-graphql-netflix/README.md

      [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)
    </details>

-ℹ️ _It may take a moment for GitPod to fully initialize.
+ℹ️ _It may take minutes (approx. 3-5) for GitPod to fully initialize.

 #### WAIT!
 Before moving on ensure you are working out of YOUR repository, not the datastaxdevs repository.
 * From your GitPod terminal execute the following command